tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

 * https://github.com/DRMacIver/schroedinteger

   schroedinteger, from David MacIver (of course):
   "A schroedinteger behaves in as many ways as possible as if it were a real integer.
 However it's very indecisive and hasn't necessarily decided which integer it is.

   "You create it in a superposition of values.
 After that, every time you ask a question about its value, it determines a range of possible answers, picks one at random, and updates its knowledge about the range of values it could possibly have.""

 * https://pyos.github.io/dg/

   dg: an alternative syntax for Python 3

   "Haskell's syntax but none of its type system"

 * https://docs.hylang.org/

-  not actually a joke, but a lisp syntax for Python, which can interoperate with "normal" Python
+  Not actually a joke, but a lisp syntax for Python, which can interoperate with "normal" Python

 Docstrings - these came later